d2l-ai/d2l-en/chapter_introduction/intro.md

 In a completely opposite way,
 it could be frustrating to work for a boss who has no idea what they want you to do.
-However, if you plan to be a data scientist, you had better get used to it.
+However, if you plan to be a data scientist, you'd better get used to it.
 The boss might just hand you a giant dump of data and tell you to *do some data science with it!*
 This sounds vague because it is.
 We call this class of problems *unsupervised learning*,